ruimarnjr/the-book-squad/README.md

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
-  - From the source section drop-down menu, select the Master Branch
+  - From the source section drop-down menu, select the Main/Master Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - Once the main/master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
-- Different values for environment variables (Heroku Config Vars)?
-- Different configuration files?
-- Separate git branch?
-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The live link can be found here [The Book Squad](<https://ruimarnjr.github.io/the-book-squad/>)

-In addition, if it is not obvious, you should also describe how to run your code locally.

 ## Credits

-## Credits
-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.
+The code for the home page and sig up section was taken from the CI [Love Running](https://code-institute-org.github.io/love-running-2.0/index.html) Project

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z) You can break the credits section up into Content and Media, depending on what you have included in your project.

-### Content

 - The text for the Home page was taken from Wikipeda
-- Instructions on how to implement form validation on the Sign Up page was taken from a walkthrough project called Coders Coffehouse.
+- Instructions on how to implement form validation on the Sign Up page was taken from a walkthrough project called Coders Coffehouse that I Was guided during the HTML and CSS lessons.
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The icons in the let's meet section and footer were taken from [Font Awesome](https://fontawesome.com/)

 ### Media
-- The photos used in this site were obtained from [Pexels] (https://www.pexels.com/)
+- The photos used in this site were obtained from [Pexels](https://www.pexels.com/)

-### Acknowledgements
-- The photos used on the home and about us page are from This Open Source site: Pexels